elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20260122-paper.md

   - Martin: Abstract initial version
   - Leonidas: Google drive link for shared abstract document

-## Tasks from meeting of 16th Dec 2025:
+## Tasks from meeting of 16th Dec 2025

 - [DONE] Leonidas: Proof read (Background): New paragraph related to system
-- [DONE] Leonidas: (Background) explain common platform and reference https://www.autosar.org/capi
+- [DONE] Leonidas: (Background) explain common platform and reference <https://www.autosar.org/capi>
 - [DONE] Leonidas: Start ToDo (Background): Avionics specific: Planning, documentation, config management
 - [DONE] Martin: Continue in Background w/ system... (see TeX file)
 - [DONE] Matt: Move tasks that do not belong to the paper anymore
 - [Started] Shefali: (Read paper as-is), what is too much Space and not Aerospace?

-## Tasks until next meeting:
+## Tasks until next meeting

 - Chi-kwan/Michael/Leonidas/Martin/Shefali: Proof-read Leonidas/Martins works on "Background"
 - Rob: Add clarification open source (Introduction), closed source etc. as discussed
 - Rob: What is Open Source and how does the community life-cycle work?
-- Rob/Michael: Backgound: More clarification of phrases like partitioning needed...?
+- Rob/Michael: Background: More clarification of phrases like partitioning needed...?
 - Shefali: (Continue...), what is too much Space and not Aerospace?
 - Naga: (Read paper as-is), what is too much Space and not Aerospace?
 - Michael Mahoney: (Read paper as-is), what is too much Space and not Aerospace?